Do you STILL perform cardio?

 The best advice I can give you is to find your natural eating rhythm and stick to it.
 Fasting once in a while doesn’t hurt.
 Sometimes when I feel to sluggish or out of shape, I’ll fast for a few hours, and I’ll feel much better.
 Fasting also helps you improve your immune system and releases human growth hormone.

 These were just a few basic tips to help you get started on a better nutrition plan.
-If you want to learn how to optimize both your bodyweight training and nutrition plan for a healthier lifestyle, then check out the Average Joe Fitness Program.
+If you want to learn how to optimize your nutrition plan for a healthier lifestyle, then check out the following guides: